 Gabapentin is commonly prescribed for seizures and nerve pain.
 While Gabapentin is considered an “off-label” use, treatment of anxiety conditions with gabapentin has seen promising results from initial studies and case reports.
 Gabapentin’s FDA label does not list anxiety as a medical condition it treats.
 However, gabapentin may still be prescribed for anxiety by a psychiatrist.
 It is available as the prescription Neurontin.

 Non Addictive Anxiety Holistic Treatment Options

-CBT helps people to re-write the stories they tell themselves about their lives.
-The mind is a great tool and thoughts can spiral us into worse fear, anxiety, and anger.
-Or, in reverse, help raise us to a more calm state.
-Controlling the perspectives and stories we repeat in our minds can greatly help relieve our anxiety.
+CBT helps people to rewrite the stories they tell themselves about their lives.
+The mind is a great tool; thoughts can spiral us into worse fear, anxiety, and anger.
+Or, in reverse, it helps raises us to a more calm state.
+Controlling the perspectives and stories we repeat can significantly help relieve our anxiety.
 CBT enables clients and therapists to work together in a therapeutic relationship to identify destructive and unhealthy thought patterns and actively explore alternate thinking.
 The skills individuals learn through cognitive-behavioral approaches continue after the completion of treatment.

 DBT is a form of CBT that centers on four key tools:

 - Mindfulness focuses on improving an individual’s ability to accept and be present in the current moment.